-Our royalty assets consist of royalties on established, medically necessary products with intellectual property protection that are backed by leading marketers and require no investments from our manager or us in R&D, manufacturing or marketing.
+Our royalty assets consist of royalties on established, medically necessary products with intellectual property and/or regulatory protection that are backed by leading marketers and require no investments from our manager or us in R&D, manufacturing or marketing.
 We intend to build and diversify this portfolio and intend to optimize it to address our investment criteria and growth plans.
 We believe that royalty investing provides us with an opportunity to generate compounding cash flows by allowing us to reinvest royalty income into new royalties, which can be enhanced through financial leverage.
 Unlike the pharmaceutical industry, royalty investing provides us with the ability to be adaptive and without the burden of significant long-term capital obligations.

-The Trust's business model has demonstrated resilience and neither its business nor its operations have been materially impacted by the COVID-19 pandemic.
-Similarly, we believe that the COVID-19 pandemic has not materially impacted the performance of our royalty assets.
+The Trust's business model has demonstrated resilience and neither its business nor its operations were materially impacted by the COVID-19 pandemic.
+Similarly, we believe that the COVID-19 pandemic did not materially impact the performance of our royalty assets.